bommels/android-runner/REPLICATION.md

     |--- high.end.native/      The raw measurement batterystats output files of each native app on high end device.
     |--- high.end.web/         The raw measurement batterystats output files of each web app on high end device.
     |--- low.end.native/       The raw measurement batterystats output files of each native app on low end device.
-    |--- low.end.web/          The raw measurement batterystats output files of each native app on low end device.
+    |--- low.end.web/          The raw measurement batterystats output files of each web app on low end device.

 ```